mstksg/inCode/copy/entries/advent-gol.md

 This is a story about breaking the degenerate hyper-dimensional game of life by exploratory visualizations and math!
-Let's travel back in time: t'was the night before December 17, 2020, The release of ["Conway Cubes"][puzzle], day 17 of the "Advent of Code" (fun little coding puzzles building up to Christmas).
+Let's travel back in time: t'was the night before Thursday, December 17, 2020, The release of ["Conway Cubes"][puzzle], day 17 of the "Advent of Code" (fun little coding puzzles building up to Christmas).
 One part about Advent of Code I've always found especially fun is that, because the problems are so self-contained and tidy, they are often *open-ended* in the interesting ways you can solve them or expand them.

 [puzzle]: https://adventofcode.com/2020/day/17